Stocks rise on Wall Street and hold on to weekly gains

 NEW YORK — (AP) — Stocks rose in morning trading on Wall Street Friday, keeping the market on track for its third weekly gain in the last four.

-The S&P 500 was up 0.6% and sitting just below its record.
-The benchmark index is on track to recover most of its losses from a slide last week.
+The S&P 500 was up 0.7% and sitting just below its record.
+The benchmark index is on track to wipe out its losses from a slide last week.

 The main focus throughout the week has been on President Donald Trump’s trade war and its potential impact on the U.S. economy, as well as the Federal Reserve’s interest rate policy.